maybe writing a graphic novel

 april 21 "sleep, those little slices of death. how i loathe them."

-i think i'm finally going to dust off and finish this graphic novel that is not really a graphic novel. it has been on and off the shelf for ages, i think the earliest primitive bits came around in 2004 and as i worked on the films over the next 9 years the book would become the place where all the spare parts and bits and pieces that didn't work elsewhere would trickle down into. i think the longest i spent on it in one sitting was 2009 before abandoning it all again. but i have the time and the patience for it now, and i think i know what to do
+i think i'm finally going to dust off and finish this graphic novel that is not really a graphic novel. it has been on and off the shelf for ages, i think the earliest primitive bits came around in 2003 and as i worked on the films over the next decade i would half-heartedly add or subtract until i'd give up on it again. but i have the time and the patience for it now, and i think i know what to do

 it's been interesting to draw this thing without being able to use sound or movement or editing. a film is the least immediate way to tell a story, drawing thousands of pictures in slow motion over years, but it is the most immediate way to experience one. a comic book is the most immediate way to tell a story, draw it once and it's done, but it is the least immediate way to experience one.